-Theft of the Skykomish Hotel has left an ugly open wound on the Town of Skykomish that will continue to fester for decades to come.
+Theft of the Skykomish Hotel has left an ugly open wound that will now fester for decades to come.

 The Skykomish Hotel was not donated to the Town of Skykomish.

 The Skykomish Hotel was not sold to the Town of Skykomish.

 The Town of Skykomish did not buy the Skykomish Hotel.

 It took fifteen years, but the Town, with the help of the County finally succeeded in stealing the historic Skykomish Hotel.

 Every thought, word and deed creates a vibration frequency that echoes into the cosmos.
 It’s part of our eternal Karma.
 We may not understand it, but Everything we do has meaning and consequence.

 Upon first driving into Skykomish I recognized Sky was a very special place and the Skykomish Hotel a unique, historic treasure.

 The town and Hotel were hurting bad.
 Vision, clarity, commitment and significant financial investment would be needed if Sky was to avoid becoming just another bedroom community, part of an archipelago of urban sprawl reaching out from Seattle.